Timeline for the day of the September 11 attacks: 8:00 a.m.

-8:44: Flight attendant Amy Sweeney, aboard Flight 11, reports by telephone to Michael Woodward at the American Airlines Flight Services Office in Boston, "Something is wrong.
+8:44–8:46: Flight attendant Amy Sweeney, aboard Flight 11, reports by telephone to Michael Woodward at the American Airlines Flight Services Office in Boston, "Something is wrong.
 We are in a rapid descent.
 We are all over the place."
 A minute later, Woodward asks her to "describe what she sees out the window".
 She responds, "I see the water.
 I see the buildings.
 I see buildings."
 After a short pause, she reports, "We are flying low.
 We are flying very, very low.
 We are flying way too low."
 Seconds later she says, "Oh, my God, we are way too low."
 The call ends with a burst of very loud, sustained static.
+At the same time, Betty Ong's call with the American Airlines reservation office in Cary, North Carolina and operations center in Fort Worth, Texas is also cut off, and attempts to reestablish contact with her are in vain, assuming the worst has happened.